jeremykalar/streamcode/README.md

-# All code from streams will end here
+# All code from streams and videos will end here